bench¶

 Examples¶

-# Run feature benchmarks
+# Run comparison benchmark

-OT_CWD=demo bench run demo/bench/features.yaml
+bench run demo/bench/compare.yaml

-# Run specific tool benchmark
+# Run tool benchmark

-OT_CWD=demo bench run demo/bench/tool_brave_search.yaml
+bench run demo/bench/tool_db.yaml

 Benchmark File Structure¶